cowtrix/cowtrix.github.io/posts/thompson-trojans.md

 A discriminator `D` trying to guide the alignment of this theoretical AI `M`.

-`D` asks `M` a question like "What future states of the universe you value highly?"
+`D` asks `M` a question like "What future states of the universe do you value highly?"

 `M` replies "I like the ones with lots of suffering!"